 Never forget your other senses.
 Provide great music.
 Music always connects with people in different ways and will loosen people up.
 Having a glass of champagne with your bridesmaids (which in of itself provides for a great photo op) will relax you.

 Although documenting your day in a natural setting is great.
 There are things that really don’t look good in photos.
-Plastic water bottles, packaging materials, shoe boxes all over the place, paper towels and napkins, paper bags, plastic forks and knives…..
-You get the picture?
+Plastic water bottles, packaging materials, shoe boxes all over the place, paper towels and napkins, paper bags, plastic forks, and knives…..
+Do you get the picture?
 Schedule housekeeping to come in to re-make the bed and tidy up the suite before your photographers arrive.
-Also have someone in charge of keeping things tidy will also help.
-But don’t go crazy in cleaning up though, as we want to document everything so if there is a large case of empty beer bottles laying on the floor.
+Also, have someone in charge of keeping things tidy will also help.
+But don’t go crazy about cleaning up though, as we want to document everything so if there is a large case of empty beer bottles laying on the floor.
 Leave it alone! =)

 Be on time, especially if you are having your hair and makeup done off-location.
 Hair and/or makeup can take longer than expected and will easily delay you an extra 30 minutes if there are any issues.
 Love your Hair & Makeup artist!
 Do your research and find someone who is awesome.

 Parents vs. Friends:

 Whether or not you have a bridal party, you should always have a couple of close friends around to help you and support you.
 Parents can be around but should not be the only people.
 Yes, you love your Mom dearly, but they can sometimes push the wrong buttons.

 You are the last person to get into your dress.
 Your bridesmaids should all be dressed before you so when they help you put on your dress they are in the shot.
 Schedule enough time as well.
 We can work fast but the more time you give us, the more relaxed and brilliant the photos will be.
 I recommend two hours for getting ready with the final 30 minutes for bridal portraits.